FreeCAD/website/README.md

 - `content/features`: **Single** showcasing FreeCAD features.

-- `content/download`: **Single** allowing to download FreeCAD latest release per platform, links to development, previous versions and other useful resources.
-Read how to [update the Releases builds](#releases).
+- `content/download`: **Single** allowing to download FreeCAD latest builds per platform, links to development, previous versions and other useful resources.
+Read how to [update the Releases](#releases).

-- `content/releases`: **List** gathering the release notes.
-Each release is organized in sub-folders.
-The following metadata fields are required for the release notes to be correctly displayed throughout the website: `title` (version of the release), `description`, `date`, `params` and `cover` (splashscreen of the release).
-Read how to [update the Releases builds](#releases).
+- `content/releases`: **List** gathering the Release notes.
+Each Release is organized in sub-folders.
+The following metadata fields are required for Releases to be correctly displayed throughout the website: `title` (version of the Release), `description`, `date`, `params` and `cover` (splashscreen of the Release).
+Read how to [update Releases](#releases).

-- `content/news`: **List** gathering articles for the news blog.
+- `content/news`: **List** gathering articles for the News blog.
 Articles are organized in `categories` sub-folders.
 The following metadata fields are required for the article to be correctly displayed throughout the website: `title`, `description`, `date`, `author`, `categories`, `tags` and `cover image`.
 The name of the folder acts as a slug in the generated URL. `Draft` articles or articles with a `date` in the future are not published in the production environment.
 To have an article featured at the top of the Homepage, the `hero` Params have to be set.

 - `content/documentation`: **Single** helping users to get started with FreeCAD (wiki, manual, tutorials, learning network).